-A vulnerability disclosure program (VDP) is a collection of processes and procedures designed to identify, verify, resolve and report on security vulnerabilities disclosed by people who may be internal or external to organisations.
+A vulnerability disclosure program (VDP) is a collection of processes and procedures designed to identify, verify, resolve and report on vulnerabilities disclosed by people who may be internal or external to organisations.
 The importance of developing, implementing and maintaining a well thought-out VDP cannot be underestimated.
 It is an integral part of professional organisations’ business operations.
 Implementing a VDP, based on responsible and coordinated disclosure, assists organisations, vendors and service providers by improving the security of their applications, products or services.
-In addition, following the confirmation and resolution of a reported security vulnerability, a VDP may assist organisations in notifying their customer base of any potential risks associated with the use of their applications, products or services.
+In addition, following the confirmation and resolution of a reported vulnerability, a VDP may assist organisations in notifying their customer base of any potential risks associated with the use of their applications, products or services.
 Mitigation strategies in the form of patches and updates are underpinned by the development, implementation and maintenance of a robust VDP.

 Importance and justification

 New vulnerabilities are discovered regularly.
 As such, it is important for organisations to have a mechanism in place that makes the reporting of vulnerabilities quick and easy.
 VDPs provide the framework and guidance that enables this.
 Once a vulnerability has been disclosed, it can provide organisations with the information required to shape appropriate mitigation steps and decrease the chance of exploitation of the vulnerability by malicious actors.
 This information can also help organisations’ management understand and address the risk that a vulnerability may pose to staff, end users and business customers.
 Outlined within this publication is the information necessary for organisations of all sizes to develop, implement and maintain a VDP that will improve their cyber security posture and decrease their organisational risk.

 Bug bounty programs